 Moreover, the growth of e-commerce has led to an unprecedented volume of residential deliveries, which are historically less profitable for carriers than commercial stops.
 As a result, FedEx continuously adjusts how it penalizes inefficient packaging and non-standard delivery routes.
 Shippers who proactively manage these variables secure superior rates compared to those who take a passive approach to contract renewal.

-How Do You Analyze Your Current Shipping Data for Negotiation?
+How to Analyze Your Shipping Data Before You Negotiate

 Before negotiating, you must analyze your current shipping data by profiling your package characteristics, auditing current invoices for errors, and identifying your top accessorial fees.
 This establishes a clear baseline for your negotiation.